Welcome!

 Ethics

 I wish to contribute to cryptography, which I believe is the cornerstone of numerous human rights.
-By trying to be a craftman at my work, I hope to be reliable; and most all, helpful.
+Generally, I want my work to be meaningful, well-crafted, and most all, helpful.